Is A 2022 Cape Cod Winter Getaway For You?

 Beaches in the winter months look breathtaking, with snow covering the sands, and the view of the shoreline with boats floating in half-frozen waters is a sight to see.

-Although the water is too cold to swim in for most people, you can enjoy a quiet morning strolling on the sands since beaches are usually empty during these months.
+Although the water is too cold to swim in for most people, you can enjoy a quiet morning strolling on the sands since beaches are usually very quiet during these months.

 Apart from crisp breezes and occasional snow in December-March, weather in Cape Cod doesn’t usually get too chilly.